 The month’s name—Tishrei – in fact stems from the Akkadian word tašrītu which means “beginning.”
 But the beginning of what?
 Similar to most ancient peoples of the region, the Babylonians began counting the new year in spring, in the month of Nisan (another name of Akkadian origin).
 It could be that the Babylonians marked the beginning of the second half of the year with an additional festival in Tishrei—the seventh month, if one begins counting from Nisan.
 The Babylonian-Akkadian name also made its way into Arab dialects in the region of Mesopotamia and the Levant: the Gregorian months of October and November are called Tishrin al-Ul and Tishrin a-Thani, meaning – first and second Tishrei.

-We won’t delve into the intricacies of the theories surrounding the origin of the Tishrei holidays.
-However, the journalist and linguist Elon Gilad has discussed these at length in a number of very interesting columns (Rosh Hashana, Yom Kippur, Sukkot) for Haaretz (his book on the subject will be published by Am Oved later this year.)
+We won’t delve into the intricacies of the theories surrounding the origin of the Tishrei holidays, though journalist and linguist Elon Gilad has discussed these at length in a number of very interesting columns (Rosh Hashanah, Yom Kippur, Sukkot) for Haaretz.
 Here, we will discuss the change that took place in the calendar, after which Tishrei became the first month of the Jewish year.

 According to Gilad, most of the books of the Bible do not mention a festival on the first day of Tishrei.
 In fact, certain passages even mention other holidays which took place on or near this date.
 Aside from a number of commandments pertaining to the mysterious festival that appear in Leviticus and Numbers, the first mention of a festive event occurring on this date is in the Book of Ezra, which recounts the reading of the Torah on the first day of Tishrei.
 The sages were the first to assert this festival’s significance as the New Year, in the Mishna and Tosefta.
 These writings date to around 200 CE, but it is possible that they document an earlier tradition.